Alibaba ups its stake in Southeast Asia’s Lazada with $1 billion investment

 Grab and Uber have expanded Myanmar with a view to moving into other lesser-known countries in Southeast Asia.
 Bittner declined to say if Lazada would follow suit — it hasn’t launched in a new market for three years — but he did say he is open to new opportunities.
 First of all, though, it is tasked with figuring out how to expand its Liveup membership program and the Redmart service, both of which are limited to Singapore.

-Bittner declined to comment on how Alibaba is financing Lazada — which ran out of money prior to last year’s deal, multiple sources told TechCrunch at the time.
+Bittner declined to comment on how Alibaba is financing Lazada.
 He did, however, say that the company is “suitably” funded to compete with rivals such as Shopee, an upstart funded by Sea, Southeast Asia’s highest-valued tech company.

 “In comparison to our competitors, who are keen to tell everyone how big their GMV is, we don’t have the need to scream very loud about how much money we raised,” he said.